nikita-bachhas/Query-Visualiser/README.md

 ## Functionality
 1. Generated and created a set of queries using the TPC-H benchmark data and queries
-2. Designed and implemented a GUI that takes in a query as an input, retrieves its query execution plan and output query execution plan in natural language.
+2. Designed and implemented a GUI that takes in a query as an input, retrieves its query execution plan and outputs the query execution plan in natural language.

 ## Documentation
 All documents can be found under the [Documentation](https://github.com/nikita-bachhas/Query-Visualiser/tree/main/Documentation) folder